camillelockwood/vendor-cleaner/README.md

 # Vendor Name Cleaner

-**A Python tool that finds and standardizes duplicate vendor names in messy financial spreadsheets — using rule-based logic for the easy calls and Claude (an LLM) for the judgment calls.**
+**A Python tool that finds and standardizes duplicate vendor names in unorganized and difficult to grasp financial spreadsheets, using rule-based logic for the easy calls and Claude, an LLM, for the judgment calls.**

 > Tested on the City of Boston FY25 Checkbook: **117,898 rows / 7,643 unique
 > vendor names → 62 duplicate vendor groups surfaced** that otherwise split a